 The examination of lymph nodes is used to determine the nodal stage (see Pathologic stage below).
 Finding cancer cells in a lymph node increases the nodal stage and is associated with a worse prognosis.

 The pathologic stage for well differentiated neuroendocrine tumours (NETs) is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer (AJCC).
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 These tumours are given a tumour stage between 1 and 4 based on the size of the tumour and how far the tumour cells have travelled into the wall of the appendix or the surrounding tissues.

-These tumours are given a nodal stage between 0 or 1 based on the presence or absence of cancer cells in a lymph node.
+These tumours are given a nodal stage of 0 or 1 based on the presence or absence of cancer cells in a lymph node.

-A well-differentiated neuroendocrine tumour is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the liver).
+A well differentiated NET is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the liver).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.